zentrocdot/Bash/PROGRAMMING.md

 ### Reason and usage

 <p align="justify">A Shebang line is a script introducer which can be found in the first line of a script.
 The Shebang line tells the operation system and the running shell which interpreter should be used to execute the commands which are following of the script in a file.
 This can be e.g. Shell, Bash or Python and so on.
-A typical Bash Shegbang line looks like:</p>
+A typical Bash <code>Shebang line</code> looks like:</p>

     #!/usr/bin/bash
     #!/usr/bin/env bash

-<p align="justify">The Shebang in the classic sense consists only of two characters:</p>
+<p align="justify">The <code>Shebang</code> in the classic sense consists only of two characters:</p>

     #!